Free Speech Guidelines

 - Outdoor Free Speech: In the event of a counter advocate group wishing to be heard in the same area, the two groups shall remain a minimum of 50 feet away from each other.
 The first group of people present in the outdoor free speech area shall choose the area for their speech and the second group of people shall stay a minimum of 50 feet, at all times, away from the first group of people.

 - If users violate federal, state or local laws, including College policies, procedures or guidelines the College reserves the right to take action, up to and including, stopping the event and closing the College.

 - Users shall be allowed to distribute petitions, circulars, leaflets or flyers, newspapers, and other printed matter.
 Such distribution shall take place only within the designated area(s).
 Materials must be distributed by the user, not left on tables around campus(es).
 Flyers shall not be left on automobile windshields that are parked in College owned and/or controlled parking lots due to the resulting litter problem when owners either remove the flyers from their windshields or they blow off in the wind.

-- Users shall not use chalk/paint, or any substance that leaves a mark on college property.
-College owned and/or controlled property, includes but is not limited to: sidewalks, roadways, buildings, or stairs.
-Chalking/painting or leaving a mark on college property shall be viewed as graffiti under Oregon law (ORS 164.381-383) and is prohibited.
-Individuals caught chalking/painting or leaving a mark on college property shall be held responsible for the cost of the removal and clean-up of the graffiti.
+- Users shall not use chalk or any chalk like product or paint on college property, including but not limited to sidewalks, roadways, buildings or stairs.
+Chalking/painting college property shall be viewed as graffiti under Oregon law (ORS 164.381-383) and thus prohibited.
+Individuals caught chalking/painting college property shall be held responsible for the cost of the removal and clean-up of the graffiti.
 Law enforcement may be called to enforce the law and students are subject to student discipline. .